-Under prevailing United States Supreme Court authority, commercial speech that concerns lawful activity and that is not misleading is protected by the First Amendment.
+Under prevailing United States Supreme Court authority, commercial speech that concerns lawful activity and that is not misleading is protected by the First Amendment, even though it is subject to an intermediate level of scrutiny rather than strict scrutiny.
 (Central Hudson Gas & Elec.
 Corp. v.
 Public Service Commission of New York (1980) 447 U.S. 557, 566.)
 Thus, even assuming Schechter's speech was commercial, it could still be in furtherance of his right to freedom of speech.
 (Dean v.
 Friends of Pine Meadow (2018) 21 Cal.App.5th 91, 106.)